 - Negotiation of the final amount can be time consuming.
 This delays payment.

 - Because the amount of tax imposed is uncertain, the parties cannot predict in advance what it will be.
-To relieve this uncertainty, the foreign party should require that its payments be net of taxes.
-The Chinese side will resist this strongly.
+To relieve this uncertainty, the foreign party should require its payments be net of taxes.
+The Chinese side will resist this strongly but in the end it will usually relent.
 If the Chinese side agrees, then the Chinese side is responsible for payment of the tax.
 The Chinese side will then enter into even more protracted negotiations with the tax authorities, further delaying payment.

-- The final result of this process is that even when a Chinese company in good faith intends to make payment, due to the actions of the foreign exchange bank and the local tax authorities, it may be impossible for the payment to be made.
-Even if the payment is made, it is never certain how much of the invoice payment amount will actually be paid to the foreign party.
+- The final result of this process is that even when a Chinese company in good faith intends to make payment, due to the actions of the foreign exchange bank and the local tax authorities, it may be impossible for payment to be made.
+And even if payment is made, it is never certain how much of the invoice payment amount will actually be paid to the foreign party.

-There really is only one way the foreign service provider party can be assured of protecting itself against non-payment: refuse to work until payment is received in the bank account of the foreign party.
-For more on the difficulties of doing service work for Chinese companies, check out Representing Chinese Companies.
+There is only one surefire way foreign service providers can be assured of protection against non-payment: refuse to work until payment is received in the bank account of the foreign service provider For more on the difficulties of doing service work for Chinese companies, check out Representing Chinese Companies.
 I See Some Light.